 No. Having dense breasts does not mean you are at a higher risk than anyone else of developing breast cancer.
 If you have dense breasts, however, you have a higher chance of a lump not showing up on your mammogram.
 This can be compensated for by a thorough breast examination and breast ultrasound.
 The ultrasound detects lumps hidden by overlapping normal breast tissue on the mammogram.
 It does this in two ways.
 First, it shows the breast in a straight line from the skin to the chest wall with no interference from what might be on top of or next to an area of interest.
 The mammogram is a composite picture, with overlap from side-to-side to top-to-bottom, but the ultrasound shows us a cross-section with no overlap.
 Also, the ultrasound looks at a different physical property of tissue: its fluid content, not how x-rays pass through tissue.
 Fluid-filled structures show up darker than surrounding tissue on ultrasound, instead of the same shade of white as the surrounding tissue on a mammogram.

 This is not a rare situation.
 Ultrasound is an excellent way to check if a physical finding is not showing up on the mammogram because it is part of a normal lumpy breast tissue or because it is hidden by dense breast tissue.
 Ultrasound detects abnormalities by difference in fluid content because it is extremely sensitive to fluid.
 Ultrasound routinely shows cysts that don't show up on mammograms.
 Ultrasound also often shows solid (not fluid-filled) lumps that don't show up in mammograms of dense breasts.
 The ultrasound characteristics of these solid lumps have been shown to be very accurate in predicting which lumps are suspicious in certain situations.
 The imaging of solid lumps is still slightly less reliable than that of cysts, and additional follow-up or biopsy is sometimes necessary.
 If the ultrasound doesn't show a cyst or a solid mass, it often shows which anatomical feature of normal breast tissue is causing the lump that is felt.
-Ultrasound is extremely reliable in this situation as well, as long as it is performed by an experienced specialist, such as those at the Breast Care Center at North Mississippi Medical Center.
+Ultrasound is extremely reliable in this situation as well, as long as it is performed by an experienced specialist, such as those at North Mississippi Health Services locations offering this service.

 Yes.
 Cysts are non-cancerous fluid collections, and ultrasound is exquisitely sensitive to their presence.
 It can show cysts as small as 2 mm, the size of this letter "o."
 Not only does the ultrasound show tiny cysts hidden on the mammogram, but it even shows the cyst wall and cyst contents with enough detail for the physician to decide whether a cyst needs to be aspirated (drained with a needle) for further testing.
 The features of a simple cyst (smooth walls, completely liquid content, acceleration of the sound beam) are completely different from those of cancer (irregular walls, mixed content, interruption of the sound beam) and easily recognized by an experienced breast ultrasonographer.
 Ultrasound plays a major role in evaluating dense breasts.
 Many other technologies are currently being investigated to see whether they can play a role in further evaluating dense breasts, but at this time their value remains unproven.

 We hope this removes some of the mystery associated with the term "dense breast."
-If you should have any further questions, please contact one of the breast imaging professionals at North Mississippi Medical Center's Breast Care Center.
+If you should have any further questions, please contact one of the breast imaging professionals at one of our locations.